 1. Governance and Management Frameworks of Translational Science

-	2. Institutional Frameworks that facilitate or hinder Scientific Knowledge Production and Diffusion for Sustainability
+2. Frameworks to facilitate Scientific Knowledge Production and Diffusion for Sustainability

 3. Research Policies and Governance Modality

 Okada, E. (2021).
 Management of science-intensive organizations: Catalyzing urban resilience.
 Cham, Switzerland: Palgrave Macmillan/Springer International.

 Okada, E. (2018/ 2019).
 Management of knowledge-intensive organizations: Governance models for transformative discovery.
 New York: Palgrave Macmillan/ Switzerland: Springer.

 Chapter 8: Conclusion

 Okada E. (2018).
 Knowledge corruption and governance in academic knowledge-intensive organizations: The case of molecular mutations research, Journal of Public Affairs, 18(1).

 Files coming soon.